Ploenchan Vinyaratn

 • Invited to Steering Committee of Bangkok Climate Action Week 2025

-• Pioneered use of recycled and remaindered materials in large-scale textile artworks
+• Extensive use of recycled and remaindered materials in large-scale textile works

 • Led workshops teaching communities to transform waste into functional art, fostering environmental awareness and creativity